 If you are having the procedure done for diagnostic reasons, the doctor will examine the uterus for abnormal tissue.
 A

 may be taken.
-Or, the uterine walls may be swabbed to get cell samples.
+Or, the uterine walls may be scraped to get cell samples.

 After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsAbnormal bleeding (more than a menstrual period)Foul-smelling vaginal dischargeAbdominal painNausea, vomitingCough, shortness of breath, difficulty swallowing, or chest painTrouble urinatingAny other concerns